andylindebros/ReduxMonitor/README.md

-# ReduxMonitor for your ReSwift project
+# ReduxMonitor

-ReduxMonitor offers monitoring your [ReSwift](https://github.com/ReSwift/ReSwift) actions and state together with `redux-dev-tools`
+*Monitors the state and actions of your Swift Redux Project*

+ReduxMonitor is a monitoring tool that communicates with `redux-dev-tools`.
+Use it to monitor your Redux State in your app.
+It's easy to integrate with just a few lines of code.

 ![Demo](https://github.com/lindebrothers/ReduxMonitor/blob/main/Example/ReduxMonitorDemo.gif)